pratikPhadte/EmbeddedAI_FinalProject_UT2025/Anton-CAES-Server/README_bitstream_gen_ch4.md

 ```

-## If you want to see the DPU design, DPU bus connections, Slices used and see the generation reports, you can open vivado to inspect.
+## Additional: If you want to see the DPU design, DPU bus connections, Slices used and see the generation reports, you can open vivado to inspect.
 ```
 module load xilinx/vivado/2022.2
 vivado